 In June 1990, there was a long thread (mirror) on alt.folklore.computers, originally about Zork, but eventually turning to Adventure.
 (Notice that ANON0501 had been posted to comp.sources.games in May 1990.)
 On 1990-06-12, one J.C.
 "Lum" Johnson of Ohio State posted a transcript of a version dated ADVENTURE <6.04/ 6>, 2-Nov-84, and containing the complete "History of Adventure (Abridged)" by W.I.
 Zerd (mirror).

 Lum Johnson's transcript includes thanks (from Long) to one Eric Weber and congratulations to one Robert Silverman.
 Back in the Usenet thread, Evan A.C.
 Hunt (of SCO) expressed interest in getting a copy, but that's where the thread petered out.
-I have so far failed to make contact with Lum Johnson or Evan A.C.
+So far, I have failed to make contact with Lum Johnson or Evan A.C.
 Hunt.
+I received email from Robert Silverman on 2017-12-12.

 In the same thread, Tim McGuire, John G. Hardie, Cliff Tuel, recall playing a different (non-Long) Adventure expansion featuring a witch's gingerbread house.
 I have never seen this variant, and would love to hear more about it.